-If you are like many architects, including myself, you’ve wondered how you can book your calendar solid with the right kind of paying clients.
-If so, welcome to BusinessofArchitecture.com, devoted exclusively to helping small firm architects turn their business into a client attraction magnet.
+If you are like many architects, including myself, you've wondered how you can book your calendar solid with the right kind of paying clients.
+If so, welcome to BusinessofArchitecture.com, devoted exclusively to helping the small architecture firm and solo practitioner succeed.
 The focus here is simple: discussion of ways for architects to make more money and use time more effectively, so you can focus on doing what you love.

 This isn't for everyone.

 I'll be the first to admit that this site isn't for everyone.
 For a lot of architects money is a bad word.
 Most of us got here because we want to design and create.
 But designing and creating is hard without a profitable business (as these past few years have shown us).

 This is the Business Development 101 for Architects that isn't offered in school.
 Here we interview architects that have built successful businesses and have them share their secrets.
 If you'd like to see what kind of content I have on here, start with this video with Oscia Wilson about how she built her architecture firm during the ‘great recession'.
 Wondering what social media is all about?
 Want to know the 5 mistakes architects make when commissioning a web site?
 Maybe are trying to decide if BIM is right for you.
 Well, tune in to discuss these topics and more.
 Get on our free Insider's List and get this blog delivered right to your inbox.
 On the Insider's List you'll get access to the Business of Architecture Toolkit, which includes our exclusive book Social Media for Architects.
 Here is the link, and as always, no spam and I'll never share your personal information, ever:

 Tell me where to send your free book, Social Media For Architects: